5 things we learned from our intranet overhaul

 Define your content owners upfront and task them with upkeep, enforcement.

 Establishing content owners for the various spaces of the intranet was a key part of the makeover process.
-They not only decided what would go on the site in their respective team spaces, they were tasked with making sure the content stays up to date and organized—and that it follows any tagging or structural guidelines established early on.
+They not only decided what would go on the site in their respective team spaces, they were tasked with making sure the content stays up to date and organized—and that it follows any labelling or structural guidelines established early on.

-Owners have their name and photo on space landing pages so colleagues know who to tap for questions or requests.
+Owners have their name and photo on landing pages so colleagues know who to tap for questions or requests.
 “Everyone is required to have the content owner on the landing page, including their profile picture.
 It's an easy and very visual way of showing who the content owner is,” explains Janette Hagerlund, Refined COO, who co-led the intranet project.

 Think strategically about administration details like permissions and naming.